Phillip Abbott Luce: Break with the Progressive Labor Movement

 Luce broke with the Progressive Labor Movement in 1965 over its rigid structure and harsh discipline, coming to the realization that they weren’t talking about liberty for anyone, and that the PLM leaders were instead saying: "We want power so that we can control the country ourselves!"
 He made his defection publicly known by May 1965 in a Saturday Evening Post article entitled "Why I Quit the Extreme Left".
-In his 1966 book The New Left, Luce gave other reasons for leaving the PLM, disclosing that he refused to "be a part of a movement based on deceit and illegal activities" and that he could no long associate with "people desirous of destroying individual initiative, character, and the future of the membership."
+In his 1966 book The New Left, Luce gave other reasons for leaving the PLM, disclosing that he refused to "be a part of a movement based on deceit and illegal activities" and that he could no longer associate with "people desirous of destroying individual initiative, character, and the future of the membership."
 In a 1967 Reader’s Digest article, Luce confessed that "I defected not because I was reconciled to the injustices of American society as I saw them, but because I realized that Communism would bring infinitely worse justice."
 Determined not only to disavow his previous association with Communists and New Left radicals, Luce continued to be politically active, challenging his former comrades in their own domain by participating in college speaking tours, writing books on New Left radicalism and networking with anti-communist organizations.
 He became a friendly witness and later a consultant to the House Committee on Un-American Activities.
 This inspired John Chamberlain to call Luce the "Whittaker Chambers of his generation."